Ekangi: Production

-For the film, a multi-storeyed glass house was built.
-Built just for the film at a cost of ₹ 80 lakh, it was an unusual experiment by the director and producer Ravichandran at the time, considering that a similar house was erected even for Ravichandran's previous film O Nanna Nalle.
+For the film, a multi-storeyed glass house was built just for the film at a cost of ₹ 80 lakh by art director Ashok, it was an unusual experiment by the director and producer Ravichandran at the time, considering that a similar house was erected even for Ravichandran's previous film O Nanna Nalle.
+The set which consists of "huge hall, a bar, a table tennis room, two bedrooms and others" was built at Kanteerava Studios by 100 workers within 40 days.
 Close to 80% of the film's scenes were filmed in the house.
 EFX sound system was employed in the film for the first time in Kannada cinema and second overall.

-Following the film's first theatrical release and a hostile response from the audience, close to 20 scenes of the film were re-shot and re-edit before giving it a re-release, a first of its kind in Kannada cinema.

 Soundtrack

 Ravichandran composed the film's background score, soundtracks and also wrote the lyrics for the tracks.
 The album consists of nine soundtracks.
-The album was released in late 2001, in Davangere, at an event.
+The album was released in 28 October 2001, at Jilla playground in Davangere, at an event.
+The event was also shown live in Udaya TV.